arunkgupta/BookBot/README.md

 Only one command per comment and the command must be in its own line.

-- !book Name of book
+- !getbook Name of book
-- !author Author of book
+- !getauthor Author of book

-## Supported subreddits

-Want to add a subreddit?
-Just message me.

-- /r/testingground4bots
-- /r/chess
-- /r/python
-- /r/learnprogramming

 ## Installation